Jacekiler/evalBank/readme.txt

 POST /customer/createCustomer
 GET /customer/getCustomers
 POST /product/createProducts
 GET /product/getProducts
+Ports from 8090 to 8092 are used to run services.

 Customer and Product services are used for internal porposes.
 For creating and reading Credit data first two endpoints are destined.

-1. CreateCredit: POST localhost:8080/credit/createCredit
+1. CreateCredit: POST localhost:8090/credit/createCredit
 Incoming requests for saving credit's data require complex data: Credit, Product and Customer information in JSON format.
 Lack of any of required causes error response.
 Also attributes are required in request (except id) Example start data: